-Evaluation criteria.
-To report the performance comprehensively, several commonly-used evaluation criteria in multilabel learning were applied.
+To report the performance comprehensively, several commonly-used evaluation criteria in multi-label learning were applied.
 Denoting the number of examples is N, the number of labels is L. $y{i,j}$ is the ground truth of the ith sample on jth label. $\hat{y}{i,j}$ is the prediction of the ith sample on jth label.
 We use $|\cdot|$ to denote the cardinality of a set, i.e., the number of relevant labels in the set.
 The brief descriptions of the measurements are given in the following:

 (1) Hamming Loss: This criterion measures the degree of inconsistency between the predicted results and the ground truth of the sample, i.e., the possibility of a relevant label is missed or an irrelevant is predicted.
-It is formally defined as a fraction of the wrong labels to the total number of labels:
+It is formally defined as a fraction of the wrong labels to the emotion distribution information of the deep features, the DBM-CNN implicitly emphasizes the natural clusters in the data and preserves the smooth change within cluster total number of labels: